iryna-hordiichuk/tasks-manager-async-redux/README.md

 # tasks-manager-async-redux

-Welcome to the tasks-manager-async-redux repository!
+## Welcome to the tasks-manager-async-redux repository!
  This project is a task manager application:  it adds, deletes and filters tasks, displays active and completed status.

- The project is built using React, Redux Toolkit, and asynchronous operations with createAsyncThunk.
-The backend is simulated using mockapi.io, data fetching is performed using Axios.
+ The app is built using React and Redux Toolkit.
+To perform CRUD operations I used createAsyncThunk API and the backend is simulated using mockapi.io, data fetching is performed using Axios.